Ontology (information science): Formal ontology components

-Ontologies are commonly encoded using ontology languages.

 Types

 Domain ontology

 A domain ontology (or domain-specific ontology) represents concepts which belong to a realm of the world, such as biology or politics.
 Each domain ontology typically models domain-specific definitions of terms.
 For example, the word card has many different meanings.
 An ontology about the domain of poker would model the "playing card" meaning of the word, while an ontology about the domain of computer hardware would model the "punched card" and "video card" meanings.

 Since domain ontologies are written by different people, they represent concepts in very specific and unique ways, and are often incompatible within the same project.
 As systems that rely on domain ontologies expand, they often need to merge domain ontologies by hand-tuning each entity or using a combination of software merging and hand-tuning.
 This presents a challenge to the ontology designer.
 Different ontologies in the same domain arise due to different languages, different intended usage of the ontologies, and different perceptions of the domain (based on cultural background, education, ideology, etc.).

 At present, merging ontologies that are not developed from a common upper ontology is a largely manual process and therefore time-consuming and expensive.
 Domain ontologies that use the same upper ontology to provide a set of basic elements with which to specify the meanings of the domain ontology entities can be merged with less effort.
-There are studies on generalized techniques for merging ontologies, but this area of research is still ongoing, and it's a recent event to see the issue sidestepped by having multiple domain ontologies using the same upper ontology like the OBO Foundry.
+There are studies on generalized techniques for merging ontologies, but this area of research is still ongoing, and it is a recent event to see the issue sidestepped by having multiple domain ontologies using the same upper ontology like the OBO Foundry.

 Upper ontology

 An upper ontology (or foundation ontology) is a model of the commonly shared relations and objects that are generally applicable across a wide range of domain ontologies.
 It usually employs a core glossary that overarches the terms and associated object descriptions as they are used in various relevant domain ontologies.

-Standardized upper ontologies available for use include BFO, BORO method, Dublin Core, GFO, Cyc, SUMO, UMBEL, the Unified Foundational Ontology (UFO), and DOLCE.
+Standardized upper ontologies available for use include BFO, Dublin Core, GFO, Cyc, SUMO, UMBEL, and DOLCE.
 WordNet has been considered an upper ontology by some and has been used as a linguistic tool for learning domain ontologies.